 Net assets without donor restrictions represent available resources other than donor-restricted contributions.
 These funds may be expended at the discretion of the Board of Directors.
 The Board periodically designates a portion of unrestricted net assets for use on specific projects or programs.
-Current designations are for land, land preservation and other conservation projects.
+Current designations are for operating reserves, land and trail stewardship and other conservation projects.